 But contrary to popular belief, congested fixtures may not necessarily lead to poorer results.
 Instead, other factors such as match location may influence this performance dynamic.

-A new research paper (M. Buchheit, M. Settembre, K. Hader, A. Tarascon, D. McHugh, R. Verheijen) published in SPSR examines this topic in-depth by looking at the Champions League’s (CL) and the Europa League’s (EL) performance in their domestic league and assesses whether the congestion imposed by the European competitions (i.e., mid-week matches) affects their results.
+A new research paper (M. Buchheit, M. Settembre, K. Hader, A. Tarascon, D. McHugh, R. Verheijen) examines this topic in-depth by looking at the Champions League’s (CL) and the Europa League’s (EL) performance in their domestic league and assesses whether the congestion imposed by the European competitions (i.e., mid-week matches) affects their results.

 Why is this research important?
 The study results may help European clubs understand which match(es) may require advanced recovery protocols/enhanced travel logistics to maintain their chance of winning during congested periods.
 In addition, the findings may also help non-European clubs make their programming wishes ahead of the season in order to maximise their chance of winning against European teams.
 Read more about the Practical Applications below.